denvned/isomorphic-relay/README.md

 import GraphQLStoreChangeEmitter from 'react-relay/lib/GraphQLStoreChangeEmitter';
 GraphQLStoreChangeEmitter.injectBatchingStrategy(() => {});
 ```
-When processing a request **on the server**, preload data using `loadAndStoreData`, render React using `IsomorphicRootContainer` as a Relay root container, and send the React output with the data to the browser:
+When processing a request **on the server**, preload data using `loadAndStoreData`, render React using `IsomorphicRootContainer` in place of `Relay.RootContainer`, and send the React output with the data to the browser:
 ```javascript
 import {
   IsomorphicRootContainer,